near/wasmtime/docs/zkasm/test-infra.md

 ## One zkasm program per file

 This decision have it's own pros and cons: while it allows to run tests fastly, it leads to not good behaviour in case of compilation and runtime errors.
 It will be nice to find some better option here.

+# Current state of the infra.

+Most part of infra is already implemented.
+Files to look at:

+- `cranelift/filetests/src/test_run_zkasm.rs` -- file which describes our new test type `test run-zkasm`
+- `cranelift/filetests/src/zkasm_codegen.rs` -- currently contains functions for compiling different parts of testing program and assembling everything together.
+Also contains some functions not related to testing.
+- `tests/zkasm/assert_helper.js` -- file with custom assert helper function, which don't terminate program on assertation fail.

+In general, our new infra compiles `.clif` file into `zkasm` and run it.
+In case of fail it prints list of failed tests at the end.
+Remaining work is related to globals -- currently they are not supported.
+To support them, we need to build `ZkasmEnvironment` correctly, and provide it to all parts of compiler, to give them information about globals used in the program.